criggall/g4beamline-primer/README.md

 ## How to Use this Repository

-- Fork this repository to use as a template for your next project or to work through the examples.
+- Fork this repository to use as a template for your next project.
+- Work through the examples.
 - Consult the [Issues](https://github.com/criggall/g4beamline-tutorial/issues) page for solutions to common problems and questions.